norman/ambry/Guide.md

 Second, the result of the find is not an array, but rather an enumerator that allows you to iterate over results while instantiating only the model objects that you use, in order to improve performance.
-This enumerator will be an instance of a subclass of {Prequel::AbstractKeySet}.
+This enumerator will be an instance of an anonymous subclass of {Prequel::AbstractKeySet}.

-Models' `find` methods are actually implemented directly on key sets: when you do `Person.find` you're simply doing a find on a key set that includes all keys for the Person class.
+Models' `find` methods are actually implemented directly on key sets: when you do `Person.find` you're performing a find on a key set that includes all keys for the Person class.
 This is important because it allows finds to be refined:

     londoners = Person.find {|p| p.city == "London"}